yhs968/NLPCollections/paper_summary.md

 <summary>
 <a href="https://cs.stanford.edu/~quocle/paragraph_vector.pdf">Distributed Representation of Sentences and Documents(2014)</a>
 </summary>

+- Motivation
+  - Traditional representations have drawbacks
+    - BOW: word order is lost
+    - Bag-Of-ngrams: word order is only preserved within short context, data sparsity and high dimensionality
+- Contribution
+  - An unsupervised model for learning representations for a sentence/paragraph that can predict words in a sentence/paragraph
+- How it works
+  - paragraph vectors are unique among paragraphs
+  - word vectors are shared
+  - paragraph vectors are learned so that it can predict the sampled words in the corresponding paragraphs well(just like word2vec)
+- Limitation
 </details>

 <details>
 <summary>
 <a href="https://arxiv.org/pdf/1503.03578.pdf">LINE: Large-scale Information Network Embedding(2015)</a>
 </summary>

+- Contributions
+  - Scalable Network Network Embedding algorithm that considers both 1st order and 2nd order proximity of a network.
+- Proximity
+  - 1st order proximity: Measures the direct connectedness between nodes
+  - 2nd order proximity: Measures the shared neighborhood structures
+- Applications
+  - Word embedding: word networks constructed from a corpus
+  - Social network
+- Limitations
+  - Loose integration of 1st & 2nd order proximities: The paper naively concatenates the network embeddings learnt seperately from optimizing each objectives.
+  - Single-layer embedding
+- Possible Improvements
+  - Tighter integration of the learning objectives and parameters, using MRF formulation together with Variational Inference, maybe?
+  - Multi-layer embedding
 </details>

 # Deep Learning & Generative Models